tpukk/statannot_auc/readme.md

 In many cases I have been interested to calculate the receiver operating characteristic (ROC) area under corve auc (AUC) and this package for calculating statistical tests has been really nice.
-This is simple fork for the outdated and not anymore mainteined package, to include ROC-AUC curves.
+This is simple fork for the outdated and not anymore maintained package, to include ROC-AUC curves.

 Here is a minimal example:
 Usage is identical to the original package with few additional things: